driving license counterpart explained – buy uk drivers license online

-You may have just passed your driving test and received your full UK driving licence or exchanged your foreign licence for a GB licence and wondered what the various codes and categories on your licence mean.
+You may have just passed your driving test and received your full UK driving licence or exchanged your foreign license for a GB license and wondered what the various codes and categories on your licence mean.

 Displayed below is the front and rear view of a full United Kingdom driving licence along with each section explained.